mjf1406/ozobot-maze/README.md

 ## Change Log

+2024/10/29

+- fixed: printed output now does not cut off row labels in A3 page size
+- fixed: adjusted alignment of row and column labels, cell coordinates, and padding on A3 to fix formatting issues when printing

 2024/10/28

 - algo: adjusted difficulty to be better organized and pulled from data, removing the switch from the getRandomQuantity function